colurw/pandora_NLP/readme.md

 about aspects of their use.
 For example, studying whether discriminatory biases exist deep within the model can be difficult.

-In some cases involving highly self-referential data, such as a language (where each word/document can be exactly described using other words) it might be possible to peek inside the box and understand what internal representions (concepts) the algorithm is using to make its inferences.
+In some cases it might be possible to peek inside the box and understand what internal representions (concepts) the algorithm is using to make its inferences.

 ## Bug Or Feature